PlanterApp/planter_blog/content/posts/2025-gardeners-gift-guide/index.md

 ![Back to the Roots microgreens grow kit](https://m.media-amazon.com/images/I/91s8zj3B-sL._AC_SX679_.jpg "Image source: Amazon")

-If your recipient is expecting a white Christmas this year (or even if not) why not give them the gift of growing nutritious, delicious microgreens indoors?
-Growing microgreens [can be a bit of a learning curve](https://blog.planter.garden/posts/grow-microgreens-at-home/) but these [Back to the Roots microgreens kits](https://www.amazon.com/Back-Roots-50041-Microgreens-Gardening/dp/B085PWHM5J) make it super-easy to get started.
+If your recipient is expecting a white Christmas this year, give them the gift of growing indoors with these [Back to the Roots microgreens kits](https://www.amazon.com/Back-Roots-50041-Microgreens-Gardening/dp/B085PWHM5J)!
+Growing delicious, nutritious microgreens [can be a bit of a learning curve](https://blog.planter.garden/posts/grow-microgreens-at-home/) but these kits make it super-easy for them to get started.
 The kit includes a mix of different organic seeds, compostable starting trays and growing medium, as well as access to "Green-Thumb Text Support" for detailed microgreen growing instructions!

 # For the Garden Ecosystem